 Ingredients in This Recipe

-- Gin: Provides herbal backbone
+- Gin (1 ounce): Provides a crisp, herbal backbone

-- Campari: Adds bitterness and color
+- Campari (1 ounce): Adds signature bitterness and vibrant color

-- Sweet vermouth: Brings balance and depth
+- Sweet vermouth (1 ounce): Brings smooth balance and aromatic depth

 Ingredient Substitutions